victor-kachesov/Cyntegrity/README.md

 `npx vue-cli-service serve --port 1338`\
 After that, you can open the application in a browser by link http://localhost:1338

-### 5.
+### 5. Working with the application
-First action you need to do is to select user.
+First action you need to do is to select user on Home page.
 Otherwise, you can’t add or delete tasks and pipelines.